 Research

-Our goal is to understand how cells transduce, integrate and respond to molecular signals in order to successfully build, shape and maintain different tissues
+Our goal is to understand how cells integrate molecular signals to build, shape and maintain different tissues

 The architecture, homeostasis and function of the organs is defined at the cellular level by the integration of a myriad of molecular signals.
-In our lab, we study how stem cells, progenitor cells, and somatic cells integrate extracellular signals, as well as how the underlying cascades define cell fate.
-We focus on unravelling molecular mechanisms in signal transduction, specially in the context of WNT signalling, DNA replication and mitosis, which misregulation often leads to disease, notably cancer.
-To address these questions, we integrate cutting edge live cell imaging, single-cell genome & transcriptome sequencing, and genome editing techniques with detailed molecular analyses in mouse models, ex vivo cultured neural progenitor cells, intestinal organoids, embryonic stem cells, as well as other cell lineages.
+In our lab, we study how stem cells, progenitor cells, and somatic cells integrate microenvironmental signals, as well as how the underlying cascades define cellular identity, behaviour and resilience.
+We focus on unravelling molecular mechanisms in signal transduction, specially in the context of WNT signalling, DNA replication, DNA repair and mitosis, which misregulation often leads to disease, notably cancer.
+To address these questions, we integrate cutting edge 2D/3D live cell imaging, single-cell genome & transcriptome sequencing (scG&T-seq), and genome editing techniques with detailed molecular analyses in 2D/3D stem cell models of development (including gastruloids) and tissue homeostasis (organoids), mouse models, and primary or immortalised cancer cell lines.

 You can learn more about our research institute here.